-RC is published by the C-OSS at X-2 in PCS and on the website of the Corridor under the following link: https://rfc8.eu/our-offer/reserve-capacity/
+RC is published by the C-OSS at X-2 in PCS and on the website of the Corridor.

-Reserve capacity for timetable 2025 will be available from October 2024 and published in the Path Coordination System (PCS).
+Reserve capacity for timetable 2026 will be available from October 2025 and published in the Path Coordination System (PCS).

 The IMs can modify or withdraw RC for a certain period in case of unavailability of capacity due to force majeure.
 Applicants can book RC via the C-OSS until 30 days before the running day.
 To make ad-hoc requests less than 30 days before the running day, they have to contact the IMs/ABs directly.